 The fairy lights shone in the dusky light, zig-zagging their way from one side to side of the long expanse of grass to the other.
 The smell of frying burgers and fries mingled with the sweet aroma of crepes, Nutella and ice cream.
-I could see cups of thick black Turkish coffee being poured next to a stall with frosted cupcakes on display.
+I could see cups of thick black Turkish coffee being poured next to a stall with frosted cupcakes on display at the Qatar Food Festival.
 The tall glass buildings that make up Doha’s sky-line towered over us, reflecting the last rays of the sunset in the late evening glow.
 Around us children ran and played on the grass, friends talked as they waited for food and families relaxed at picnic benches as they dined.

 Food, glorious food